Keyboard shortcuts

 Proposal: Tickless and Realtime Scheduling

-This proposal captures the scheduling design from the 2026-04-29 discussion: tickless idle is useful soon, generic full-nohz is premature, SQPOLL-oriented full-nohz belongs behind Ring v2 and CPU isolation, and realtime requires scheduling contexts rather than only per-request deadlines.
+This proposal captures the scheduling design from the 2026-04-29 discussion and the subsequent implementation status: tickless idle is useful, full-nohz belongs behind explicit CPU isolation authority, and realtime requires scheduling contexts rather than only per-request deadlines.

 Design Grounding